learn-co-curriculum/scraping-flatiron-code-along/README.md

 end
 ```

 Notice that we are already requiring Nokigiri, open-uri and Pry at the tope of the file.
 We are ready to use Nokogiri and open-uri to get our HTML.
-Add the following line to your `.get_page` method:
+Add the following line to your `get_page` method:

 ```ruby
 doc = Nokogiri::HTML(open("http://learn-co-curriculum.github.io/site-for-scraping/courses"))